Lionel Tertis, the greatest viola player of the 20th century, died

 the musical world.
 Players of all nationalities are invited to take

-part and the competition, workshops and masterclasses attract participants
+part in the competition, workshops and masterclasses which attract participants

 The 12th Lionel Tertis International Viola Festival & Competition will be held from 12th to 19th March 2016.

 The 11th Lionel Tertis International Viola Festival & Competition was held from 16th to 23rd March 2013.

 The 2013 winner's recital by Ziyu Shen with pianist Anthony Hewitt was at the Wigmore Hall on Sunday 2nd February.

 The Philharmonia Orchestra recital by Ziyu Shen with pianist Anthony Hewitt took place in the Queen Elizabeth Hall on Thursday 30th January.

 A DVD of the 2013 Competition is now available for sale from the Erin Arts Centre.
 The DVD was created by Dave Armstrong of DAM Productions Ltd (Isle of Man).
 The price is £15 including postage but to anyone who competed or took part in the workshops, there is a discounted price of £10 including postage.